openiomon/fos2graphite/README.md

 Since a single pyhsical switch can contain multiple virtual / logical switches it is possible to define if switch hardware infos (CPU, Flash, Mem) should be monitored through the virtual switch to avoid collecting information for one hardware multiple times through als virtual switches.
 To enable (1) or disable (0).
 `monitor_switchhardware = 0`

+Credential Provider can be used instead of password.
+Allows usage of Privileged Access Management solutions like CyberArk.
+The script will be called with switch DNS name as first and username as second parameter.
+Example: `./your_credential_script.sh brocade1.local restuser`
+Credential Provider Script location
+`credential_provider_script = /usr/local/bin/your_credential_script.sh`
+Timeout for the credential provider script call
+`credential_provider_retrievetimeout = 20s`
+Password will be cached for the amount of time specified
+`credential_provider_cachetimeout = 24h`

 2. Create a service `/opt/fos2graphite/bin/fos2graphite.pl -register <fabricname>`